 Avoid this mistake by figuring out how much you can (realistically) afford before you start viewing homes.
 And limit home viewings to houses in your price range.

-To figure out your affordability, get mortgage pre-approval from a lender.
+To figure out your affordability, get a mortgage pre-approval from a lender.
 Also, figure out how the mortgage payment fits into your budget (run the numbers!).

 Don’t forget to add in property taxes and homeowners’ insurance to your mortgage payment!